-Audit-Firm Profitability: Determinants and Implications for Key Audit Matter Reporting
+Audit-Firm Profitability: Determinants and Implications for Audit Outcomes

-We use a novel dataset that links audit-firm and client-firm financial statement information from the U.K.’s largest audit firms to examine drivers of audit-firm profitability and its implications for audit outcomes conveyed by Key Audit Matter (KAM) disclosures.
+We use a novel dataset that links audit-firm and client-firm financial statement information from the U.K.’s largest audit firms to examine drivers of audit-firm profitability and its implications for audit outcomes.
 We first explore the determinants of audit-firm profitability and conclude that Big-4 and non-Big-4 audit firms have fundamentally different profitability structures.
-Big-4 firms earn higher profit margins than non-Big-4 firms.
-Furthermore, Big-4 profitability increases with client size and complexity, while non-Big-4 profitability is higher for smaller clients and clients with losses.
-Next, we examine the relation between audit-firm profitability and KAM reporting.
-We find that more profitable audit firms address more KAMs.
-However, audit-firm profitability is less likely to affect audit outcomes for loss-making clients (i.e., when auditors are exposed to more litigation risk).
-Our results are robust to several endogeneity controls such as controlling for client-firm and/or audit-firm fixed effects, employing changes specifications, and using an instrumental variables approach, as well as to examining the external validity of our findings and using alternative outcome measures.
+Big-4 firms have higher profit margins than non-Big-4 firms.
+Furthermore, Big-4 profitability increases with client size and complexity, while non-Big-4 profitability is higher for smaller, private-firm clients.
+Next, we examine the relation between audit-firm profitability and audit outcomes.
+Using a battery of alternative outcome measures (proxies for financial reporting quality, the propensity to issue a qualified auditor opinion, accounting restatements, and the level of unexpected KAM disclosures), we find that more profitable audit firms deliver higher audit quality.
+In supplemental analyses we show that the positive relation between audit-firm profitability and audit outcomes is generally stronger for more influential and illiquid clients (i.e., when auditors are exposed to more litigation risk).
+Our results are robust to several endogeneity controls such as using an instrumental variables approach, controlling for client-firm and audit-firm fixed effects, employing lead-lag and changes specifications, and assessing bias from correlated omitted variables.
 Our study contributes to the literature by being the first to provide insights into audit-firm profitability and examine in detail its implications for audit quality and audit effort.

 Keywords: Auditing, Audit Firms, Audit-Firm Profitability, Key Audit Matters, Private Firms, Audit Quality, Audit Effort